 Performance Art Instructor, Transcultural Art Lab, Jubi Juist, 2017

-Workshop & Technique Instructor, Performática Festival, Universidad de las Americas 2012 – 2014
+Workshop & Technique Instructor, Performática Festival (weeklong intensive), Universidad de las Americas, 2012, 2014

-Thesis Coordinator and Teaching Assistant, Hollins University MFA Program, 2011
+Thesis Coordinator and Teaching Assistant to Ishmael Houston-Jones, Hollins University MFA Program, 2011

 Instructor, Introduction to Dance.
 University of Utah, 2005 – 2007